-Use a multiple element device to provide the average product temperature in large bulk liquid storage tanks.
-Use a single element device to provide the temperature of liquids at a single localized area, such as at or near the bottom of a storage vessel or in a pipeline.
+Varec recommends using a multiple element device, such as the 4532 ATS or 4539 ATS to provide the average product temperature in large bulk liquid storage tanks.
+Alternatively use a 8500 STS to provide the temperature of liquids at a single localized area, such as at or near the bottom of a storage vessel or in a pipeline.

 In order to determine net standard volume in the oil and gas industry, it is necessary to measure the temperature of the product.
 Once the product temperature is known, it is possible to calculate the volume at an internationally agreed upon 'standard' temperature - typically 15°C or 60°F.